knauzdev/DayZPersistentSP/README.md

 **extendedLoadout:** if this is set to *true* you will spawn with the default offline mode gear.
 (IZH, Makarov, knife etc.).
 If this is set to *false* you will spawn with a hoodie, pants and 4 rags.

 **sleepdelay:** Time (in ms) between mission updates.
-This might be a good idea to set to a higher value of you are having FPS problems.
+This might be a good idea to set to a higher value if you are having FPS problems.

 # Beards: